pmartR/PMart_ShinyApp/README.md

 Once all dependencies are installed, make sure calling `.libPaths()` displays the renv environment, then call `shiny::runApp()`.

+#### 1b.
+Using run_local.sh (local MAP-style launch)

+The script `./run_local.sh` is a helper for local MAP-style testing.
+It:

+- Verifies local minio is reachable (and attempts to start it via docker compose if available)
+- Verifies mapDataAccess is installed
+- Verifies a Python venv for minio access exists (from `cfg/minio_config_local.yml`) and bootstraps it if needed
+- Supports `--list` to print available minio object UUIDs
+- Supports `--single UUID` to preload one MAP object UUID
+- Supports `--dual-lipids "UUID1&UUID2"` to preload two lipid UUIDs (dual mode is lipid-only)

+Important for two-lipid testing:

+- The UUIDs passed to `--single`/`--dual-lipids` must already exist in minio (use `./run_local.sh --list` to confirm)
+- Example lipid test data files are in `example_data/`: `test_lipid_pos_edata.csv`, `test_lipid_neg_edata.csv`, and `test_lipid_fdata.csv`

+These CSVs must be uploaded to minio first (via MAP upload flow or mapDataAccess) before they can be referenced by UUID in `--dual-lipids`.

 #### 2. Using docker:

 Either build the container as described in the development section, or pull it from gitlab: